 Wuhu Anhui, China Travel Guide

-Anhui cuisine originates from the mountainous regions of southern Anhui, known for rich natural resources.
+Anhui cuisine originates from the mountainous regions of southern Anhui, known for rich environmental resources.
 It prioritizes wild ingredients sourced from mountains and rivers.

 Local dishes often feature bamboo shoots, wild mushrooms, and fresh fish and shrimp.
 Pork and poultry are also staples.
 Combination of flavorss lean towards savory, with a subtle saltiness.